nhcooper123/reproduce-reuse-recycle/README.md

 * **EarlyView Actual**.
 Date (DD-Mon-YY) when paper appeared online on Early View.
 * **First Online Actual**.
 Date (DD-Mon-YY) when paper published online in its final format.

-2. **BES-data-code-hackathon-raw-outputs_ANON_2025-11-16.csv**
+2.  **BES-article-metadata-2015-2024_2025-09-29.csv**

-This is the horribly messy raw output from the Google Form we used to collect the data.
-Each column header is the full question asked in the form, so they are very long and convoluted.
-The contents of these columns are explained in detail in the data collection protocol which is in the Supporting Information of the paper and in the `/supporting-information` folder.
-A list of column headers is near the end of this README (it was too long to include here).

-3. **fixing-papers-with-issues.csv**

-This dataset contains papers flagged with issues by participants, and the suggested solution to those issues.
-Options for fixes were either to edit (Edit) the entry for the paper as indicated in this dataset, delete the paper from the final analysis dataset (Delete), delete duplicate papers (Delete duplicate), or no fix recommended (None).

-The columns headers are all the same as those in `BES-data-code-hackathon-cleaned_2025-12-01.csv` below except the addtion of:

-* **course_of_action**.
-What should we do to fix this paper?
-Options: Edit; Delete; Delete duplicate; None.
-* **justification**.
-Long form text explanation of why the course of action was recommended.

-### Processed/cleaned data (`/data`)

-All datasets use "NA" for missing data.

-1.  **2025-09-29_BES-article-metadata-2015-2024.csv**

 This is the cleaned version of `raw-data/BES_2015-2024_article_data_2025-09-02.csv`.
 The order of the papers was randomised then each was given a unique paper number.
+We recommended participants focus on ten consecutively numbered papers at a time so that papers were selected at random.

 Column headers are as follows: